IsnTkinter/tkinter_doc/toplww.rst

                 The background color of the window.
 See Section 5.3, “Colors”.
         :arg bd: or borderwidth
                 Border width in pixels; default is 0.
 For possible values, see Section 5.1, “Dimensions”.
 See also the relief option, below.
-        :arg class_:
+        :arg class\_:
                 You can give a Toplevel window a “class” name.
 Such names are matched against the option database, so your application can pick up the user's configuration preferences (such as colors) by class name.
-For example, you might design a series of pop-ups called “screamers,” and set them all up with class_='Screamer'.
+For example, you might design a series of pop-ups called “screamers,” and set them all up with ``class_='Screamer'``.
 Then you can put a line in your option database like this:

                 \*Screamer\*background: red

-                and then, if you use the .option_readfile() method to read your option database, all widgets with that class name will default to a red background.
-This option is named class_ because class is a reserved word in Python.
+                and then, if you use the ``.option_readfile()`` method to read your option database, all widgets with that class name will default to a red background.
+This option is named ``class_`` because class is a reserved word in Python.
         :arg cursor:
                 The cursor that appears when the mouse is in this window.
 See Section 5.8, “Cursors”.
         :arg height: